 About the Authors

-Tina Schweihofer is a Customer Advisory Pre-Sales Manager at SAS Canada.
-She is passionate about helping people understand how high-performance analytics, coupled with the right data strategy can deliver real business benefits.
+Tina Schweihofer is passionate about helping people understand how high-performance analytics, coupled with the right data strategy can deliver real business benefits.
 Tina leads a talented data sciences team that helps organizations across industries apply analytics to solve unique business problems using SAS.

 - Meet the data scientist: Daymond LingDaymond Ling believes the right personal traits are more important than technical skills when it comes to being a successful data scientist.